 “Come now, professor - how often do you get to tell people that you spent your summer hunting necromancers in France?”

 “Hopefully never, if we survive this - and then hopefully never, because of all the paperwork we signed.”
-Coleman sighed, and rolled his shoulders to try and lessen the tension there.
+Caldwell sighed, and rolled his shoulders to try and lessen the tension there.
 “You know we can never talk about this, to anyone.”

 “I know, I know.
 So we better make sure it’s a big beast then, to match the size of the secret.”
 Wicker winked, and set off down the side of the wall.
-Coleman gave one last look at the cemetery on the other side, then crossed himself briefly before setting off after the Scot.
+Caldwell gave one last look at the cemetery on the other side, then crossed himself briefly before setting off after the Scot.

 In his jacket pocket, the journal voices started speaking again.